eventide-project/docs/user-guide/component-host.md

 #### Environment Variable Information

-The information printed when a service is starting also includes the environment variables that override some of Eventide's behaviors.
+The information printed when a service is starting also includes the environment variables that override some of Eventide's default behaviors.

 The environment variable information includes: